In Lahu-speaking Southeast Asia, ? – 20ᵗʰ century, a unit of length, the distance between the elbow and the tip of the extended index finger.

 “jâ7” is a classifier and carries the unit's meaning; “tê” simply means “one” or “a”, but is grammatically essential.

-*Because hardly anyone has a font on their web browser that includes the International Phonetic Alphabet character for a glottal stop, we have used the numeral 7 to represent this character.
+*Because hardly anyone has a font on their web browser that includes the International Phonetic Alphabet character for a glottal stop (if you do, here it is: ʔ), we have used the numeral 7 to represent this character.

 1. James A. Matisoff.